-Mice gradually shape their behavior in a fast lever-pressing task
+Mice gradually shape their behavior in a fast leverpressing task

 To examine the impact of learning a motor skill on RNA Pol II RPB1 phosphorylation dynamics, we trained animals in a fast lever-pressing operant task.
 In this task, animals were first taught to relate pressing a lever with receiving a food pellet in a continuous reinforcement schedule (CRF), with one lever press resulting in delivery of one food pellet to the magazine, to a maximum of 30 pellets per session.
-After CRF, animals were asked to perform eight lever presses to receive one food pellet (i.e. with a fixed ratio of eight lever presses per food pellet; FR8), but having to do so within a time limit that gradually became shorter: FR8-1000s (i.e. eight lever presses within 1000 seconds), FR8-500s, FR8-50s, FR8-10s, FR8-5s, FR8-4s, FR8-3s, FR8-2s and FR8-1s, with animals finishing their fast lever-pressing training pressing the lever at 8Hz (Fig 1A).
+After CRF, animals were asked to perform eight lever presses to receive one food pellet (i.e., with a FR of eight lever presses per food pellet; FR8), but having to do so within a time limit that gradually became shorter: FR8-1000s (i.e., eight lever presses within 1000 s), FR8-500s, FR8-50s, FR8-10s, FR8-5s, FR8-4s, FR8-3s, FR8-2s, and FR8-1s, with animals finishing their fast lever-pressing training pressing the lever at 8 Hz (Fig. 1A).

-Mice showed an increase in the average number of lever presses per session (Fig 1A).
-This tendency for an escalation in lever pressing is explained by the increasing difficulty in the training regime, as sessions progress towards decreasing time limits in which to perform the sequences of eight lever presses.
-An analysis of sequence performance across training demonstrates that mice displayed gradually decreasing distances to the final target of 150ms (as the optimized inter-press interval [IPI] at FR8-1s: 7 IPIs of approximately 150 milliseconds each; Fig 1B), and an increasing percentage of press bouts that would correspond to the target frequency of the last session (end-target: 7 IPIs<1s; Fig 1C).
+Mice showed an increase in the average number of lever presses per session (Fig. 1A).
+This tendency for an escalation in lever pressing is explained by the increasing difficulty in the training regime, as sessions progress toward decreasing time limits in which to perform the sequences of eight lever presses.
+An analysis of sequence performance across training demonstrates that mice displayed gradually decreasing distances to the final target of 150 ms (as the optimized IPI at FR8-1s: 7 IPIs of $\sim\!150$ ms each; Fig. 1B), and an increasing percentage of press bouts that would correspond to the target frequency of the last session (end-target: 7 IPIs < 1s; Fig. 1C).
 These data indicate that mice learned to perform this motor skill, which is dependent on striatal plasticity (Jin and Costa, 2010; Jin et al., 2014; Santos et al., 2015).